ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 Formula: `CostPerMinute * NumberOfChanges * NumberOfMinutes * NumberOfSignatures * NumberOfClients = Cost per user and year`

-Let's assume 2 changes per year, 3 minutes for making the change (including reading the instructions) per signature, 2 signatures, 1 client.
-This results in 5.64 € per user and year (`0.47 * 2 * 3 * 2 * 1`).
+Let's assume 2 changes per year, 3 minutes for making the change (including reading the instructions) per signature, 2 signatures, 1 client: `0.55 * 2 * 3 * 2 * 1`

-Per user and year, the costs are now 5.64 € in manual effort compared to 2.50 € for a centrally managed solution with Set-OutlookSignatures.
+Per user and year, the costs are now 6.60&nbsp;€ in manual effort compared to 3.00&nbsp;€ for a centrally managed solution with Set-OutlookSignatures.

-This calculation does not even take into account
+This calculation does not even take into account the following:
-- the manual effort for shared mailboxes,
+- Manual effort required for signature management in shared mailboxes
-- the manual effort for out-of-office replies,
+- Manual effort required for management of out-of-office replies
-- the loss in reputation because of incorrect data entered manually,
+- Loss in reputation because of outdated or incorrect data entered manually
-- the damage to the external image of the brand due to non-compliance with CI/CD guidelines,
+- Damage to the image of the brand due to non-compliance with CI/CD guidelines
-- the cost of non-compliance with regulations,
+- Cost of non-compliance with regulations
-- and the added value of an additional marketing channel.
+- Added value of an additional marketing channel

 Set-OutlookSignatures pays for itself immediately and actually helps you earn more money.

 ## Buying, extending and changing licenses
 ### Price and general information
-The price currently is **2.50 € net per mailbox and year**, which is **less than 0.21 € net per mailbox and month**.
+The price currently is **3.00 € net per mailbox and year**, which is **0.25 € net per mailbox and month**.

 We keep license costs as fair as possible.
 Fair means:
 - Small companies always just pay the same low price as big enterprises.